DeepRank/deeprank2/docs/installation.md

 # Install the latest deeprank2 release
 pip install deeprank2
 ```

+We also provide a frozen environment YML file located at `env/deeprank2_freezed.yml` with all dependencies set to fixed versions.
+If necessary, this file can be used instead of `env/deeprank2.yml`.

 See instructions below to [test](#testing-deeprank2-installation) that the installation was succesful.